 Need Travel Insurance?
 Head to World Nomads for the best deals!
 Its where I got mine and I love it.

-From January 13th 2017 to January 22nd 2017, Taebaek City is taken over by it’s annual Snow Festival with non-stop ice and snow related activities.
+From January 19th 2018 to February 11th 2018, Taebaek City is taken over by it’s annual Snow Festival with non-stop ice and snow-related activities.
 Taebaek is an interesting city as it’s located entirely in the mountains and used to be a Coal boom town.
 The coal mines have largely closed and the city has contracted in size and pivoted towards winter tourism.

 The biggest attraction is the Ice Sculpture Competition.
 Art students from different universities and other teams meet and carve out elaborate and unreal monolithic images and statues.
 From historical figures like King Sejong to the hottest K-Pop stars, to the Avengers to cartoon characters.
 There’s also ice slides, a small lake to go ice skating on, igloos, ice cafes, traditional Korean games, all beginning and ending with parades and other ceremonies around the city.